trumanw/arm64-python-image/README.md

 ## Intuition

-The image is used as the base image to compile or test python based scientific library or toolkits.
+The image is used as the base image to compile or test scientific toolkits on ARM64 architecture.

 Base image: arm64v8/centos
 Conda version: Miniforge3-Linux-aarch64